elpaso69/Machine-Learning-Training/README.md

 Third is CNN, using training set of images of cats and dogs we train the CNN to predict the test images of cat and dog.
 This is a classification excercise using image recognition.
 We use Keras deep learning package for CNN in this example.

 Finally, I apply the KPCA algorithm.
 Using the social_network_Ads.csv dataset, we split the dataset into training and testing data.
-Using Kernel PCA, the dataset's dimension is reduced.
-Then you fit the logistic regression model to the truncated datasset to examine the efficiency of the model.
+Using Kernel PCA, the dataset dimension is reduced.
+After which, you fit the logistic regression model to the truncated dataset to examine the efficiency of the model.